 Dontrelle Willis was a fan favorite in the MLB.
-The left-handed pitcher had a high leg kick, that was deceptive and threw off the timing for some hitters.
-That delivery proved to be a success for Willis.
+The left-handed pitcher had a deceptive high leg kick that threw off the timing for some hitters.
+This delivery proved to be a success for Willis.

-The Oakland, California native wasted no time when he got to the big leagues, make an immediate impact.
+The Oakland, California native wasted no time when he got to the big leagues, making an immediate impact.
 Willis will always be remembered for his unique delivery from the pitching mound.
 However, he’s impacting baseball in a different way these days.

 Willis made his MLB debut with the Florida Marlins in 2003.
-That year was a big year for “The D Train,” as he came to be called.
+It was a big year for “The D Train,” as he came to be called.
 Willis won a World Series title and was named the NL Rookie of the Year.
-He was a key contributor to that World Series team.
-He finished with a 14-6 record with a 3.30 ERA in 27 starts in his first year.
+He was a key contributor to that World Series team, finishing with a 14-6 record with a 3.30 ERA in 27 starts in his first year.

-During the 2005 season, Willis became one of the best pitchers in baseball.
-He became the only pitcher in Marlins history to win 20 games, and he also won the Warren Spahn Award, given to the best left-handed pitcher in each league.
+During the 2005 season, he became the only pitcher in Marlins history to win 20 games.
+He also won the Warren Spahn Award, given to the best left-handed pitcher in each league.

-After leaving the Florida Marlins in 2006, Willis would finish his career playing for the Detroit Tigers, Arizona Diamondbacks, and the Cincinnati Reds.
-He also signed minor league deals with the Chicago Cubs, Baltimore Orioles, Philadelphia Phillies, San Francisco Giants, Los Angeles Angels and Milwaukee Brewers.
+After leaving the Florida Marlins in 2006, reports The Root, Willis would finish his career playing for the Detroit Tigers, Arizona Diamondbacks, and Cincinnati Reds.
+He also signed minor league deals with the Chicago Cubs, Baltimore Orioles, Philadelphia Phillies, San Francisco Giants, Los Angeles Angels, and Milwaukee Brewers.

 When Willis left the Marlins, he wasn’t known as one of the top pitchers in the league.
-His best years were in Florida, and he was able to get a championship out of it.
-In 2015 he announced his retirement from the game of baseball.
+His best years were in Florida, and he got a championship out of it.
+In 2015, he announced his retirement from the game of baseball.

-If Willis had the same success throughout his career that he had with the Marlins, he could have made a strong case to be in the Hall of Fame.
+If Willis had the same success throughout his career with the Marlins, he could have made a strong case for the National Baseball Hall of Fame.
 Willis ended his career 72-69 with a 4.17 ERA and 896 strikeouts.

-Dontrelle Willis staying in the game of baseball
+Dontrelle Willis has remained close to the game of baseball

-Though he may not be pitching in the big leagues anymore, Willis has found a way to remain in the sport.
-In March, Willis announced he’s joining NBC Sports Bay Area to cover the Athletics for the upcoming baseball season.
-He will contribute to the network as an in-studio analyst.
+Though he may not pitch in the big leagues anymore, Willis has found a way to remain in the sport.
+In 2020, he joined NBC Sports Bay Area to cover the Athletics for the upcoming baseball season, contributing as an in-studio analyst.